getporter/skeletor/README.md

 additional tools, configuration files, etc necessary for your mixin.
 The Build function should write the Dockerfile lines to `m.Out` which is a pipe from the mixin back to porter.
-You will find also `client version` basic logic ready to go, where you can support the `client version` definition for your mixing if required.
+You will also find the basic logic supporting mixin configuration.
+Support for `clientVersion` is ready to go, which enables users to specify the version of the underlying tool/utility provided by the mixin, if applicable.

 Search for `TODO` in the code and follow the instructions to customize the mixin.